FelixFester/HentaiCMS/README.md

 # Hentai CMS
 Flat-file PHP engine that using .md files to show them as pages.
+Now support plugins!

 ## Features
+- Plugins support (BETA).
+- Added blog plugin (BETA).
 - Themes support.
 Full support of .css out of box.
 - Default theme support dark mode.
 To check this out, enable dark mode in your system (Android), switch to dark theme (Windows 10/11, Linux) and etc.
 - Theme switcher.
 Open settings to select your favourite theme that would work on all pages!